keverw/diskspace.js/readme.md

 ## Status codes: ##

-- `NOTFOUND` - Disk was not found, the space values will be 0
+- NOTFOUND - Disk was not found, the space values will be 0
-- `READY` - The drive is ready
+- READY - The drive is ready
-- `NOTREADY` - The drive isn't ready, the space values will be 0
+- NOTREADY - The drive isn't ready, the space values will be 0
-- `STDERR` - some error, the output of it was logged to the console.
+- STDERR - some error, the output of it was logged to the console.

+##Other Notes##
+This will fail on hard drives bigger than 9 petabytes.
+Thanks [@SteveStreza](https://twitter.com/#!/SteveStreza) [[1]](https://twitter.com/#!/SteveStreza/status/197939419842482176) [[2]](https://twitter.com/#!/SteveStreza/status/197939715993907200)